Iran reports seizure of British-flagged oil tanker in Gulf | DW | 19.07.2019

 The British Foreign Office has confirmed a second naval vessel has been seized in the Strait of Hormuz by Iranian authorities.
-The news came after Iran's Revolutionary Guard announced the seizure of a British oil tanker.
+The second vessel has since been released after a warning by armed personnel.

 British Foreign Secretary Jeremy Hunt said Friday that Iranian authorities have seized two vessels in the Straight of Hormuz.